-June's final saw Liverpool lift the majestic Champions League trophy last time around.
-Mo Salah and unlikely hero Divock Origi were on target to down fellow Premier League team Tottenham Hotspur and become the third most garlanded side in the history of the competition.
+Last year, June's final saw Liverpool lift the majestic Champions League trophy, with Mo Salah and unlikely hero Divock Origi on target to down fellow Premier League team Tottenham Hotspur and become the third most garlanded side in the history of the competition.

-Use a VPN to watch Champions League football when away from home
+Use a VPN to watch Champions League round of 16 football from anywhere

 Scroll down to find out your football viewing options in some of the major Champions League watching countries around the world.
 And if you're out of the country for this game week and are worried that you won't catch the game, don't sweat.
 With the option of using a VPN service, you can tune into those fixtures no matter where you are in the world.
 And best of all, it's really easy to do.